 Be sure to do whatever you can to keep things going each month!
 It can be so easy to let it fall by the wayside.
 Especially if you’re only spending once a month working on it.

 I like to open our budget at least once a week.
 If not, even more often than that.
 It keeps budgeting in my routine, and that’s important to me.

 If you’re not good about keeping up with something, try things that will remind you.
 Set a calendar notice, alarm, write it on a post-it note, and put it on your mirror.
 Whatever way works for you, do it!
 It’s important to keep up with your budget, especially after putting all of this work into it so far.

 Finally, find something or someone that will keep you accountable.
 This is especially important if you are working on a big goal, like paying off your debt.

 There were times when we really needed that accountability when we were paying off debt.
 We cut out restaurants and vacations, and sometimes we just wanted to go out to a nice place to eat.

 In those moments, we really had to hold each other accountable.
 That, and we had our debt progress right on our fridge.
 So it was impossible not to see it and remind ourselves of our progress!

-Others like to join groups (like Dave Ramsey’s Financial Peace University), use the cash envelopes (nothing says accountability like an empty envelope!), or keeping your friends/family updated with your progress.
+Others like to join groups (like Dave Ramsey’s Financial Peace University), use cash envelopes (nothing says accountability like an empty envelope!), or keep your friends/family updated with your progress.

 Did our ultimate budgeting checklist help you?
 Do you use a different budgeting method that really works well for you?
 How do you hold yourself accountable, especially when it gets difficult to keep up?
 Let me know in the comments!